Toll Free USA & Canada: 1-800-704-6234

-All good things must come to an end, and today we fly back to Lima and the end of our journey.
-Day free in Lima to visit any of the sites missed the first time around depending on international departure time.
-International flight may depart any time after 12pm.
+All good things must come to an end, and today you´ll fly back to Lima and the end your journey in Lima.
+Day free in Lima to visit any of the sites missed the first time around depending on your international departure time.
+If time permits we would be happy to make dinner reservations for you at one of Lima culinary gems.
+International flight may depart any time after 2pm.

 Peru Panorama is a ten-day tour which includes a visit to a rain forest lodge, high-altitude walks of up to 45 minutes and a basic family stay on Lake Titicaca.
 The rooms with the family are twin-share and very clean, but also very basic, often with no electricity and always with the bathroom outside the house.
 It is possible to visit the Titicaca Islands on a day trip if you would prefer.
 The trip also includes walking around ruins and during city tours.
 As always, a certain patience is required for the inconsistencies and occasional delays of developing-world travel.

 On all Southern Crossings tours, you are met at the airport by one of our representatives (holding a Southern Crossings placard), who will accompany you to our joining hotel.
 No bargaining or being swindled by airport taxis!

 International flight to/from Lima, pre- & post- tour accommodation, visas, vaccinations, personal insurance, meals except where specified above, drinks, laundry, souvenirs, tips while on optional excursions and other items of a personal nature.
 Medical travel insurance is not included through Southern Crossings, cancellation insurance is advisable.